ELECTRIFY MISSOULA

 : resources and information to help you make the switch!

-This page offers information for Residents pursuing electrification projects (homeowners and renters).
-Information for non-residential entities (including developers, business owners, and non-profit organizations) is coming soon!
+This page offers info for Residents (homeowners, renters).
+Info for non-residential entities (developers, business owners, nonprofit organizations) can be found here.

 Getting Started